soijen/soijen.github.io/en/_posts/2017-03-01-visit-puerto-williams.md

 ---
 layout: post
-title: Puerto Williams, Chile - the Hub for Your Next Patagonia Adventure
+title: Puerto Williams, Chile - The Hub for Your Next Patagonia Adventure
 author: sóijen
 description: Puerto Williams - the Chilean town at the end of the world.
 Information to start your next adventure in Patagonia here.
 ref: visit-puerto-williams